 - Determination of the pharmacokinetics and distribution of MVT-2163

 - Evaluation of the ability of MVT-2163 to detect sites of disease (localized and metastatic)

 Clinical Trials Results

 - The Company has completed the Phase 1a portion of the clinical trial in the first half of 2017 where three dosing cohorts totaling 12 patients were treated and results reported at the Society for Nuclear Medicine and Molecular Imaging (SNMMI) in June of 2017.

 - Toxicities were limited to infusion reactions that resolved on the day of the injection, with some requiring routine medication.

-- A dosing strategy using increasing levels of “cold” MVT-5873 prior to “hot” MVT-2163 to improve image quality and reduce accumulation to non-tumor tissue was established and is being used in our MVT-1075 Radioimmunotherapy.
+- A dosing strategy using increasing levels of “cold” MVT-5873 prior to “hot” MVT-2163 to improve image quality and reduce accumulation in liver and spleen was established and is being used in our MVT-1075 Radioimmunotherapy.

 - MVT-2163 was shown to accumulate continuously on tumor lesions at very high levels not typically observed for a radiolabeled antibody through the 7 days monitored for each patient

 - MVT-2163 PET images correlate very well with diagnostic CT scans.